Mukul141/todo-crud/README.md

     ```

 2.  **Launch the application:**
-    Run the following command from the root of the project.
-This will build the application's Docker image and start both the app and database containers in the background.

     ```bash
     docker-compose up -d --build
     ```

-    That's it\!
     The API will be available at `http://localhost:8080`.

 3.  **To stop the application:**